RuggeroVisintin/SparkEngineWeb/SECURITY.md

 ## Supported Versions

-Just so you know – only the latest version is patched with security updates, so make sure always to update the package.
+We apply security patches only the latest version is patched with security updates, so make sure always to update the package.

 ## Reporting a Vulnerability